 When Dr. Nayf Edrees was in high school, he had a neighborhood friend who had acute myeloid leukemia (AML), which was diagnosed in a late stage.
 By the time it was discovered, she caught an infection which, unfortunately, she died as a result of.
-This is what inspired him to become a pediatric hematologist-oncologist.
+This is what inspired him to become a professional in pediatric hematology-oncology.

 Dr. Edrees feels the healthcare landscape has changed greatly since he started his career because pediatric oncology is a fast-paced field and every day there’s a new medication or treatment.
 One big change, especially in pediatric leukemia, is that in the 1950s and 1960s, the cure rate was only 10 percent and now it is close to 90 percent.
 In the last ten years, he’s seen more focus on target therapy.
 In just the last few years, Dr. Edrees has seen much more focus on immunotherapy, which he believes will become one of the main treatments in the near future, for cancer in general.